 Initially, in the short term, they will feel better about themselves because of the sense of achievement: “I reached my goal and I have control over my body”.
 In the longer term, that person will feel just as bad about themselves as they did before.

-The common denominator between eating disorder and addiction is low self esteem.
+The common denominator between eating disorders and addiction is low self-esteem.
 This thinking says “I’m worthless.
 I’m not good enough.”
 They might feel out of control, as if they are not in charge of their own life.
 They will try to have control over what they eat, over their bodies or they may try to escape by taking intoxicating substances.